w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 `cat sign_me_add_specs_statemine_sr25519 | subkey sign --suri "YOUR SEED PHRASE"`

 where `"YOUR SEED PHRASE"` is the seed phrase of the account that will be used to sign and authenticate both the chain spec and later on the metadata.
-Running the code above will return the signature below:
+Running the code above will return a signature similar to that below:

 `0xc4ce72db959000b6166af96d3bda55a927fd837747bf1bf1ae8a69e57c9ef37c25a88707c47b105a9eb1fbcf9345680eff57eb978cf73919506f6c738834e78a`